luigibruzzese/RA-MIRI-Labs/Assignment-1/README.md

 - --binomial makes the program show the binomial approximation (with p = 0.5, see the report for more details), and its MSE with respect to the real data;
 - --gaussian makes the program show the gaussian approximation of the binomial one;
 - --p=float sets the probability, for each ball, of falling to the right at each of the n steps.
 If not provided, the default value is 0.5.

+Notice that the version that has been used is python3.11.
+Different versions can require further installations of libraries (such as matplotlib, random, scipy) that are used in the script to achieve the provided results.